sartorius-research/Low-Code-Repository/README.md

 ## 4. Setup up of a Digital Equipment Representation <br>
 ![image](https://github.com/user-attachments/assets/885e736f-1c93-4a1a-a487-9bc3ef33cd30)

 The following JSON configuration is for setting up a Digital Representation OPC UA server in Node-RED (use example BioSMB_DigitalRepresentation.xml for testing; nneds to be stored in the nodeset directory).
+The application uses **[node-red-contrib-opcua](https://github.com/mikakaraila/node-red-contrib-opcua)**

 ```json
 [